rtlabs-com/p-net/doc/tutorial.rst

 Install dependencies
 --------------------
-Your Raspberry Pi needs to be connected to Internet via LAN or Wifi to be able to download software.
+Your Raspberry Pi needs to be connected to Internet via LAN or WiFi to be able to download software.

 In order to compile p-net on Raspberry Pi, you need a recent version of cmake.